At Devonshire Square Physiotherapy we are committed to protecting and respecting your privacy.

 • The type of information the Clinic holds

-• Where the data is being stored
+• Where the data are being stored

-• How data is being processed
+• How data are being processed

 • Records of Consent